API Integration Best Practices: Processes and Approaches

 How do I discover and select the right APIs for my project?

 “Okay, I understand what an API is and how to integrate one, but how do I even know where to find and which API to choose?”
 Well, since there are many different APIs on the market, each having its specific features, compliances, security, reliability, etc., we will try to make this process as easy as possible, providing you with a simple check list of things you should do and consider when looking and deciding on which APIs to integrate.
+Additionally, ensure that the API you choose has detailed documentation, as comprehensive and easily accessible documentation is essential for team members to understand and manage integrations effectively, aiding in troubleshooting and improvements.

 Identify Your Requirements